Photo Credit: HTO, via Wikimedia Commons

 The notion that scientific knowledge is always subject to modification can be difficult for students to grasp.
 Although most students may believe that scientific knowledge changes, they typically think that changes occur mainly in facts or through the invention of improved technology.
 It is important to help students understand the development of scientific knowledge through the interaction of theory and observation.
 However, it is important not to overdo the "science always changes" theme, since the main body of scientific knowledge is very stable and grows by being corrected slowly and having its boundaries extended gradually.
 Scientists themselves accept the notion that scientific knowledge is always open to improvement and can never be declared absolutely certain.
 (Benchmarks for Science Literacy, p.
 332.)

-As directed on the Mammoth Extinction student esheet, begin by having students read the Introduction to What Killed the Mammoths.
+As directed on the Mammoth Extinction student esheet, students should beging by reading the Introduction to What Killed the Mammoths?

-Using the esheet, have students explore the following parts of the website.
+Using the esheet, have students explore the rest of the What Killed the Mamoths? website.
 Distribute the Mammoth Extinction student sheet so that students can answer questions as they explore the resources.

 Use the Mammoth Extinction teacher sheet to assess students' understanding of the questions posed in this lesson.